 Explore more Maturity Model deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Maturity Model.
-These resources below were developed by management consulting firms and Maturity Model subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Maturity Model templates below that were developed by management consulting firms and Maturity Model subject matter experts.

 Successful digital transformation hinges on the alignment between digital initiatives and overarching business strategy.
 A study by PwC revealed that 70% of digital transformation efforts fail when such alignment is not prioritized.
 It is imperative to engage stakeholders across the organization to ensure that digital goals are in sync with business objectives.
 Insights from leaders in various departments can reveal opportunities for digital to solve pressing business challenges or to capitalize on market opportunities.